 Middle school students begin with paragraph construction and build towards essays before graduating to a term paper in the 8th grade.
 During the 8th grade term paper project, teachers introduce no new material and students study a contemporary issue of their choosing.
 They must present multiple sides of a policy proposal and craft a thesis that defends a specific policy that the government should pursue.

 Students select a historical topic to study.
 Once again, teachers introduce no new material for the duration of the project, allowing students to research their subject and craft a thesis that answers a historical question.
 Students must use a primary source in their writing.

-9th Grade Guide ~ to come
+9th Grade Guide

 The 10th grade project is similar to the 9th grade one, but teachers introduce material concurrently with the term paper.
 While students have some days off from regular homework to work on their term papers, they must learn to balance their classwork with their term paper writing and research.